-T008-11: Air Pollution Control New Class IV (Area Source) Permitting Program; Class II Certification Requirements: With this temporary regulation, the State Environmental Commission (SEC) [at the request of the Nevada Division of Environmental Protection (NDEP)] has adopted the federal National Emission Standards for Hazardous Air Pollutants rules for area sources that have recently been issued by the US EPA.
-The adoption of this temporary regulation, which occurred on June 16, 2011, allows the NDEP to implement certain emission standards through a new, streamlined Class IV Operating Permit program developed for the sole purpose of assisting Nevada businesses in understanding and complying with the recent series of area source rules issued by US EPA.
+R014-11: Air Pollution Control New Class IV (Area Source) Permitting Program; Class II Certification Requirements: With this permanent regulation, the State Environmental Commission (SEC) [at the request of the Nevada Division of Environmental Protection (NDEP)] has adopted the federal National Emission Standards for Hazardous Air Pollutants rules for area sources that have recently been issued by the US EPA.
+On June 16, 2011 the SEC adopted this regulation as a temporary regulation; it was subsequently adopted as a permanent regulation on October 5, 2011.
+The regulation would allow the NDEP to implement certain emission standards through a new, streamlined Class IV Operating Permit program developed for the sole purpose of assisting Nevada businesses in understanding and complying with the recent series of area source rules issued by US EPA.
 The agency's intent is to keep the program as simple as possible and to require no more than what is federally mandated at minimal cost to industry.
 The NDEP has also removed the unnecessary condition that Class II permits must contain requirements for compliance certification.